zabrewer/Meraki-ActionBatcher/README.md

 ## Requirements

-Meraki ActionBatcher should work on Python 3.5 or greater.
+Meraki ActionBatcher requires Python 3.5 or greater.
 In addition to modules distributed with ActionBatcher, ActionBatcher depends on the [Gooey](https://pypi.org/project/Gooey/) and [JSONMerge](https://pypi.org/project/jsonmerge/) external packages.
 Both can be installed via the included requirements.txt file

 ## Installing to a Python Virtual Environment

-Note: For mac, replace "python" with "python3" and for both platforms, make sure the output of python -v is 3.5 or greater.
+Note: For Mac OSX, replace "python" with "python3" and for both platforms, make sure the output of python -v (or python3 -v) is 3.5 or greater.

 **1. Clone this repository locally**
 ```